larpix/larpix-control/README.md

 but it was designed in Python 3 and is not guaranteed to work in Python 2.

 Download this repository.
-Install the Python packages "pyserial" and "bitstring" with the following commands:
+From the root directory, run

 ```
-pip install pyserial
-pip install bitstring
+pip install -e .
 ```

+to download the dependencies and install the `larpix` package in your Python namespace.
+To return your namespace to the pre-larpix state, just run `pip uninstall larpix-control`.

 ### Tests

 You can run tests to convince yourself that the software works as expected.
-First install the "[pytest](https://pytest.org)" package with `pip install pytest`.
-You can then run the tests from the `python` directory with the simple command `pytest`.
+After `pip install`ing this package, you can run the tests with the simple command `pytest`.

 You can read the tests to see examples of how to call all of the common functions.
 I imagine they will also come in handy when you're confused